 Confusing Answers From Your Bank

-It’s smart to ask your bank whether or not a check has cleared, but this might not be as helpful as you’d hope.
+It’s smart to ask your bank whether or not a check has cleared, but this might not be as helpful as you’d expect.
 Bank employees often assume you just want to know when you can spend money that’s subject to a hold.
-They don’t know exactly what your concerns are with a check, and sometimes they don’t even know that checks can bounce long after they’ve been deposited.
+They don’t know the exact nature of your concerns, and sometimes they don’t even know that checks can bounce long after they’ve been deposited.

 Many customers have been told that a check “cleared,” only to find out later that the check bounced.
 If things go sour, it’s not the bank’s problem or the teller’s problem—it’s your problem.

 If you want to verify if a check has cleared, explain your concerns to somebody at the bank.
 It’s best to talk to somebody that you trust and know is competent.
 Speak to a manager or visit a branch in person to limit confusion.

 Alternatives to Checks

 If you’re worried about bouncing checks, request payment in different forms.
 Wire transfers are viable alternatives.
-The money will only transfer if it exists, will typically appear within a few days, and there's often an electronic trail for law enforcement to follow, if necessary.
-You can also ask for cashier’s checks or money orders—just be aware that thieves routinely use fake documents, so you can run into the same problems you’d have with a bad check.
+The money only transfers if it exists, typically appears within a few days, and there's often an electronic trail for law enforcement to follow, if necessary.
+You can also request cashier’s checks or money orders—just be aware that thieves routinely use fake documents, so you can run into the same problems you’d have with a bad check.

 Services like PayPal allow you to receive funds from customers and friends.
 You'll still need to practice safety and familiarize yourself with payment dispute or claim processes should issues arise.
 For example, Venmo scams are popular with online con artists who use the service to get free goods.